lixuekai2001/Elastic_FDTD_2D_wave_propagation-/README.md

 ### **MODEL DETAILS**
 * Isotropic (vp, vs, rho)
-* Spounge of reflecting boundaries
+* Sponge or reflecting boundaries

 ### **HOW TO USE**:
 Run `elastic_2D_FDTD_O22.m` in MATLAB